jbuckman/jbuckman.github.io/_posts/2020-10-31-updating-the-accepted-wisdom-in-offline-rl.md

 [^0]: Well, almost...this assumes that we have enough compute power to converge all the way to the fixed point.
 In limited-compute settings, it may be fair to consider the "path" taken to get to the fixed point, perhaps by analyzing the rate at which it is approached.
 But, in keeping with [Sutton's "Bitter Lesson"](http://www.incompleteideas.net/IncIdeas/BitterLesson.html), I don't think it's too important to be concerned about this.
 [^1]: If not satisfied that we know more about the mean of A than B, increase the variance on B until convinced.
-[^2]: The three categories I describe correspond to sections 4.3, 4.4, and 4.5 in [Sergey Levine's Offline RL survey](https://arxiv.org/abs/2005.01643), respectively.
+[^2]: The two categories I describe correspond to sections 4.3 and 4.4 in [Sergey Levine's Offline RL survey](https://arxiv.org/abs/2005.01643), respectively.
+The survey also has a third category, Sec 4.3 "lower-bound" algorithms, but as discussed in (1), this is not a meaningful category, since lower-boundedness does not alone guarantee good performance.
+The only algorithm this is listed in this category us CQL, which, as I mentioned, is best understood as a policy constraint algorithm.
 [^3]: The only thing really missing is explicit tightness proofs for our suboptiality upper-bounds.
 We see that uncertainty-based approaches have strictly tigher upper bounds, but comparing non-tight upper-bounds is not necessarily meaningful.
 For most of the main results, I expect that tightness is not hard to show, but until I actually write it up, in theory it may still be possible for someone to come up with a tighter suboptimality bound such that my conclusions do not hold.
 If you have doubts, please be sure to check out the paper for yourself and come to your own opinion as to whether it is convincing, and let me know what you think!
 [^4]: Though, when it comes down to it, I think that in the ultra-long term, many of these fields could be considerably improved by allowing an AI to control the exploration-exploitation trade-off.
 Of course, I don't think this is likely now, or in the near future.
 It would require massive theoretical breakthroughs (RL would need to actually work, for one), as well as massive societal changes (to ensure that the public trust in these systems is not shattered).
 [^5]: Actually, it's a bit more general than Offline RL.
 In the standard setup for Offline RL, we are basically doing pure exploitation: learning the policy that looks best *right now*, with no thought to how our further data collection might improve our policy down the line.
 If we are optimizing a policy as a subroutine of a store-then-optimize algorithm, we will likely want to choose an objective which captures both exploration and exploitation.
 That's one of the reasons why, in my paper, I prefer to call this setting "Fixed-Dataset Policy Optimization", which better captures the general case.